-Every time the power unit is started, the slope gauge will display a Ventrac splash screen, followed by the current set-points for the ▲) 20
+Every time the power unit is started, the slope gauge will display a Ventrac splash screen, followed by the current set-points for the audible and visual alerts.
+The startup screen will also show whether the audible alarm is turned on (enabled) or muted.

-▲ 15

-Alarm

-Enabled
+Alarm Enabled